vanzll/EBC/README.md

 - 3. archive_bonus: true or false, corresponding to EBC-improved version or baseline version of IL methods.

 ## 3. Results.
+The main results of QD-IRL are shown below.
+For more results, please refer to our published paper.
 ### 3.1 Quantative results.

 | Method              | Halfcheetah QD-Score      | Walker2d QD-Score        | Humanoid QD-Score        |